flc0105/rat/README.md

 Commands are submitted from the web UI to the selected client.
 The server tracks active web tasks and streams responses via SSE.

+The same backend command pipeline is also usable from the server CLI, so the project is not web-only.

+The current command surface includes:

+- shell-like commands
+- `acmd` structured commands
+- server built-ins
+- alias expansion
+- history replay shortcuts
+- script execution and job control flows

 ### File transfer

 The project supports both direct command execution and HTTP-assisted file transfer flows.

 Capabilities include:

 - web-to-client upload
 - client-to-server upload
 - zip packaging for batch download
 - preview/edit workflows for server-side stored artifacts
+- remote browser download/upload helpers that preserve command/job/history association metadata

+A useful way to think about the design is:

+- **command routing** happens over the socket protocol
+- **file bytes** move over HTTP

+That split is reused in many places.
+For example, commands such as screenshot capture, remote-file downloads, and job-generated outputs can all end up as uploaded/downloadable artifact files.

+### File browser UX details

+The remote file browser supports more than simple listing:

+- pin / quick-jump path management
+- breadcrumb navigation
+- copy / cut / paste of remote paths
+- hidden-file toggle
+- pagination of directory listings
+- preview/edit/save workflows
+- single-file download and multi-path zip download

 ### Process control

 From the web UI you can:

 - list processes
 - inspect process details
 - kill individual processes